matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 </div>
 </div>

-This is a dream come true but the advantage of the default packing mode is that order stays intact which isn’t guaranteed with `grid-auto-flow: dense;`  in place.
+This is a dream come true but the advantage of the default packing mode is that order stays intact which isn’t guaranteed with `grid-auto-flow: dense;`.

 Play with the [auto-flow demo on CodePen](https://codepen.io/matuzo/pen/pONEzJ?editors=1100) or read more about [grid-auto-flow on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow).